eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

 Because there is little difference between the linear and polynomial models of aboveground biomass and burn scar age for both Moderate and Severe burns, I would advise using the linear regression results to analyze this relationship because it provides the simplest explanation of how aboveground biomass changes following a fire event.

+**Net Ecosystem Productivity**

 The results of both linear and polynomial regressions used to model the relationship between net ecosystem productivity and burn scar age are below.
 For Moderate burns, the linear regression has an R-square of .01 while the polynomial regression has an R-square of .01.
-This means both models perform very badly when describing the relationship between net ecosystem productivity and burn scar age for Moderate burns.

-**Moderate Burns - Net Ecosystem Productivity**
+For both models, burn scar age only explain over 1% and 2% of the variance of net ecosystem productivity.
+Therefore both models perform extremely poorly when describing the relationship between net ecosystem productivity and burn scar age for Moderate burns.
+This is improved only slightly when examining the regression results for Severe burns.
+In this case, the linear regression has an R-square of .08 while the polynomial regression has an R-square of .09.
+For both models, burn scar age only explain over 8% and 9% of the variance of net ecosystem productivity.
+Though the relationship between Net Ecosystem Productivity and Burn Scar Age is better modeled using polynomial equation, the polynomial regression still performs relatively poorly.

+**Moderate Burns**

 *Linear Regression Results*
 <p align="left">